coreboot/coreboot/Documentation/mainboard/facebook/monolith.md

 - SMBus
 - Initialization with FSP
 - SeaBIOS payload (commit a5cab58e9a3fb6e168aba919c5669bea406573b4)
-- TianoCore payload (commit 860a8d95c2ee89c9916d6e11230f246afa1cd629)
+- edk2 payload (commit 860a8d95c2ee89c9916d6e11230f246afa1cd629)
 - LinuxBoot (kernel kernel-4_19_97) (uroot commit 9c9db9dbd6b532f5f91a511a0de885c6562aadd7)
 - eMMC

-All of the above has been briefly tested by booting Linux from eMMC using the TianoCore payload and LinuxBoot.
+All of the above has been briefly tested by booting Linux from eMMC using the edk2 payload and LinuxBoot.

 SeaBios has been checked to the extend that it runs to the boot selection and provides display